 The Palatine Hill is the frontrunner of the Seven Hills of Rome.
 Previously, several emperors established their palaces on the Palatine.
 There were also several temples, including the Temple of Apollo and the Temple of Magna Mater.

 Today, these temples are but ruins, nothing compared to how the monuments in their heyday must have been like.
-However, they still impress local people and tourist visitors.
+However, they are still impressive.
 The hill, although not much remains today, has a rich background with it and countless stories for the many interested.

 The hill is about 40 meters high overlooking the Roman Forum.
-The Roman Forum is better known, but the atmosphere in Palatine is particularly more relaxing and nature-oriented.
+The Roman Forum is more popular, but the atmosphere in Palatine is particularly more relaxing and nature-oriented.
 There are also gardens like the Farnese Gardens and other comfortable spots.

 The hut of Romulus and Remus

 Located on the Palatine was the hut of Romulus and his twin brother Remus.
 Legend has it, and excavations would somehow back this, that the rise of Rome as a military power began on the hill.
 Archaeological finds even suggest that people already lived there since 1000 BC.
 Meanwhile, according to Roman Mythology Romulus and Remus were found somewhere along the hill and were later raised by their foster parents.
 When they came to grow old, Romulus then began the foundation of Rome on this very site.
 Rome ultimately got its name from Romulus.

 The hill was seen as a safe and secure haven because it is located somewhere higher than other places.
 People who were living on the hill rarely catch diseases.
 It was believed that when there were plagues among the working class who are at the foot of the hill, those who are living on it are isolated.
 Therefore, the place was seen with much regard because it is not only an ornate neighborhood for the imperial families, but it also provides some sense of comfort.